Blog

 Retraining

-Brigid Glass wrote a blog posting recently (http://bit.ly/12PartSOPTemplate), where she recommended including a section on training and retraining requirements in each procedure.
+In one of our blog posts, we recommended including a section on training and retraining requirements in each procedure.
 The challenge with revised procedures is that retraining is not always required.
 If retraining is needed, we recommend the following approach:

 1. Create a separate retraining exam